 In other recent developments surrounding Zcash:

 - A bug that potentially could have allowed attackers to mint infinite Zcash was identified and patched in early February 2019.
-(Komodo, another privacy coin, has also had issues similar bugs in their blockchain.)
-Critics say that Zcash knew about it for weeks and didn’t disclose
+(Komodo, another privacy coin, has also dealt with similar bugs in their blockchain.)
+Critics say that Zcash knew about the problem for weeks and didn’t disclose

 informationuntil they were able to fix the bug.
 Others say if they had disclosed it earlier, the chances of malicious attacks due to the bug would have increased.